rycolab/website/content/classes/aflt-s25/main.md

 **Important**: Please prepend your question with a "tag" about the content of your question in square brackets.
 For example, if your question is about the content of Lecture 1 and specifically about the definition of a semigroup, please start your message with `[Lecture #1, Definition of a Semigroup]`.
 - AFLT Assignment 1 for discussing and asking questions about Assignment 1.
+- AFLT Assignment 2 for discussing and asking questions about Assignment 2.
+- AFLT Assignment 3 for discussing and asking questions about Assignment 3.
+- AFLT Assignment 4 for discussing and asking questions about Assignment 4.
+- AFLT Assignment 5 for discussing and asking questions about Assignment 5.

 If you feel like you would benefit from any other channel, feel free to suggest it to the teaching team!

 ## Grading

 There will be *no final exam* for this course.
-Instead, we will release assignments throughout the semester.
+Instead, we will release **5** assignments throughout the semester.

-You *can* cooperate on and discuss the assignments with your peers, but you *must* write your own code and write up the solutions yourself.
+You *can* cooperate on and discuss the assignments with your peers, but you *must* write up the solutions yourself.

+**Important**: The deadline for the assignment submission will be **shortly before the Summer examination period (1.
+8. 2024)**.
+The submissions will be done through the course Moodle page.
+Keep in mind that due to how late in the semester the deadline is, we *cannot extend it*---we are counting on you to be organised and submit the work in time.
 We require the solutions to be properly typeset.
 We recommend using `LaTeX` (with [`Overleaf`](https://www.overleaf.com)), but `markdown` files with `MathJax` for the mathematical expressions are also fine.